JohMast/rtsVis/README.md

                         res=75)
 ```
 ### Part 4: Customizing frames
-We use ts_add_positions_to_frames to add the positions of points to the frames.
-These positions can be points or polygons and either sf or sp objects.

 The animation created suggests notable vegetation dynamics.
 An easy way to highlight this is the NDVI.

-We calculate the NDVI using the `òverlay` function provided by the raster package, and reattach the timestamps using `ts_copy_frametimes`.
+We calculate the NDVI using the `overlay` function provided by the raster package, and reattach the timestamps using `ts_copy_frametimes`.
 Thereby we receive a second time series with a single layer per timestep.
 Thus, we do not create RGB frames, but gradient frames.

 Note that the individual frames are simply ggplot objects.
 Hence, moveVis functions and ggplot2 functions can be easily applied to the created frames using lapply.